 The main sewer line that acts as an artery connecting your home to your municipal or septic waste removal system might seem indestructible, but this all-important pipe can actually sustain serious damage when not cared for properly.
-Get sewer line repair Cerritos CA at an affordable price.
+Get sewer line repair in Cerritos, CA at an affordable price.

 1. Excavation Damage

-There may be times that you need to excavate your property in order to complete a home remodel project.
-Digging up your yard can be a useful tool when altering your home’s landscape, repairing its foundation or expanding your living area with a home addition.
+There may be times when you need to excavate your property in order to complete a home remodel project.
+Digging up your yard can be a useful tool when altering your home’s landscape, repairing its foundation, or expanding your living area with a home addition.

 In order to prevent your main sewer line from sustaining damage during a dig, be sure that you consult permit documents and other blueprints to identify the location of your main line.
 Knowing where the pipe is located will help you avoid running heavy machinery over the top of your main line as you work to improve your property.

 Although your main sewer line is buried securely underground, there is always the possibility that tree roots can penetrate the pipe’s exterior and create leaks that lead to serious plumbing issues.

 Root systems from any foliage in your area will naturally seek out sources of water underground.
 Your main sewer line presents a rich cache of moisture and nutrients, attracting plant roots.

 To protect your main sewer line from serious damage caused by probing plant roots, create a barrier between foliage and your pipe.
 This barrier can be a physical one in the form of a metal or wood wall running along the surface of your main line, or it can be a chemical one in the form of copper sulfate and potassium hydroxide.

 Eliminating plant root damage will keep your main line intact and ensure it performs properly in the future.
 If you need sewer line repair in Long Beach, CA, Contact Power Pro Plumbing.